Hola! What’s the first thing that comes to mind when you think of Mexico?

 Stroll the seaside malecon, spot whales in winter and indulge in world-class wine tasting and dining at nearby Valle de Guadalupe.

-Best beach towns in Yucatan area
+Most popular beach towns in the Yucatan

-Add to that a bounty of activities – from snorkeling and diving to exploring the Yucatan’s Mayan ruins (some of which are perched right by the sea) – and you have yourself an obvious pick for your next sun-and-sand vacation.
+Not only are the beaches stunning, but the Yucatan is home to some of the best beach towns in Mexico.
+Add to that activities ranging from snorkeling and diving to exploring the Yucatan’s Mayan ruins (some of which are perched right by the sea), and it’s easy to see why the area is an obvious pick for a sun-and-sand vacation.

 4) Cancun